Bill Weld: U.S. Attorney for Massachusetts

-Weld's experience serving on the impeachment inquiry staff sparked his interest in criminal law.
-He returned afterward to Massachusetts, where he ran unsuccessfully for Massachusetts Attorney General in 1978.
-He lost to Democratic incumbent Francis X. Bellotti by 1,532,835 votes (78.4%) to 421,417 (21.6%).
+Weld's experience on the impeachment inquiry staff sparked his interest in criminal law.
+He returned to Massachusetts, where he ran for Massachusetts Attorney General in 1978, losing to Democratic incumbent Francis X. Bellotti, 1,532,835 votes (78.4%) to 421,417 (21.6%).

 In 1981, Weld was recommended to President Reagan by Rudy Giuliani, then Associate U.S. Attorney General, for appointment as the U.S. Attorney for Massachusetts.
 During Weld's tenure, the Attorney General's office prosecuted some of New England's largest banks in cases involving money-laundering and other white-collar crimes.
 Weld expanded an ongoing public corruption investigation of the administration of Boston Mayor Kevin White.
-More than twenty city employees were indicted, pleaded guilty, or were convicted of a range of charges, including several key political supporters of the Mayor.
+More than 20 city employees were indicted, pleaded guilty, or were convicted of a range of charges, including several of the mayor's supporters.
 In 1985, The Boston Globe said Weld "has been by far the most visible figure in the prosecution of financial institutions."

 Weld gained national recognition in fighting public corruption: he won 109 convictions out of 111 cases.

-In 1983, The Boston Globe stated: "The U.S. Attorney's office has not lost a single political corruption case since Weld took over, an achievement believed to be unparalleled in the various federal jurisdictions."
+In 1983, The Boston Globe wrote: "The U.S. Attorney's office has not lost a single political corruption case since Weld took over, an achievement believed to be unparalleled in the various federal jurisdictions."